KKBOX/spark-deployer/README.md

   > sparkBuildConfig <new-config-name> from <old-config-name>
   ```

   All the configs are stored as json files in the `conf/` folder.
+You can modify it if you know what you're doing.

 * To change the current config: